Student Accessibility Services (SAS)

 Student Accessibility Services Program ǀ Founded in 1979

 The Americans with Disabilities Act (A.D.A.) defines a disability as any mental, physical or learning condition that substantially limits any major life function.
 The A.D.A. mandates access to higher education for those self-identifying as disabled.
-Cuyahoga Community College serves about 1,700 students and visitors with disabilities annually.
+Student Accessiblity Services at Tri-C serves more than 1,500 students and visitors with disabilities annually.

 The students who choose Tri-C do so because of its continued commitment to serving their needs.